Joules (clothing): Recession

 In March 2020, Joules asked the government to do more to support UK retail staff during the COVID-19 pandemic in the United Kingdom.
 The company saw a decline in revenue at its 124 UK and Ireland outlets following the outbreak of COVID-19 in the UK.

 In 2022, the economic situation worsened even more, with many consumers cutting their costs in the face of soaring costs of living.
 This caused significantly less sales for Joules, which prompted the company to start talks with potential investors to secure extra funds.
 However, the talks failed, and the company went into formal administration on 16 November 2022, putting 1,600 jobs at risk.

 On 1 December 2022, a last minute bid by NEXT PLC secured the company with only 19 stores closing.
 Since then a number of other stores have been closed, leaving very few High Street stores left and some outlet stores.

-Stockists

-Joules clothing and products can also be found in various stockists in the UK and internationally.
-This includes: